Group Therapy

 Please note that once withdrawn, returning to the same group may not be possible due to group dynamics and availability.

-If you’re in a place where you can show up honestly and stay curious, it can be profoundly transformative.
-You don’t need to be in crisis to benefit — you just need the courage to sit in a room with others, speak the unspeakable, and listen with your whole self.
+If you’re in a place where you can show up honestly and stay curious, group can be profoundly transformative.
+You don’t need to be in crisis to benefit — only willing to sit with others, speak what feels unspeakable, and listen with your whole self.